xiamyphys/fadingimage/README.md

 # The `FadingImage` package

-This package provides two commands for adding fading full width picture at the top or bottom of a page.
+This package provides three commands for adding fading full width picture at the top or bottom of a page.

 **Welcome to pull requests [here](https://github.com/xiamyphys/FadingImage).**